kubernetes-sigs/kubespray/docs/equinix-metal.md

-# Packet
+# Equinix Metal

-Kubespray provides support for bare metal deployments using the [Packet bare metal cloud](http://www.packet.com).
+Kubespray provides support for bare metal deployments using the [Equinix Metal](http://metal.equinix.com).
 Deploying upon bare metal allows Kubernetes to run at locations where an existing public or private cloud might not exist such as cell tower, edge collocated installations.
-The deployment mechanism used by Kubespray for Packet is similar to that used for
+The deployment mechanism used by Kubespray for Equinix Metal is similar to that used for
 AWS and OpenStack clouds (notably using Terraform to deploy the infrastructure).
-Terraform uses the Packet provider plugin to provision and configure hosts which are then used by the Kubespray Ansible playbooks.
+Terraform uses the Equinix Metal provider plugin to provision and configure hosts which are then used by the Kubespray Ansible playbooks.
 The Ansible inventory is generated dynamically from the Terraform state file.

 ## Local Host Configuration

-To perform this installation, you will need a localhost to run Terraform/Ansible (laptop, VM, etc) and an account with Packet.
+To perform this installation, you will need a localhost to run Terraform/Ansible (laptop, VM, etc) and an account with Equinix Metal.
 In this example, we're using an m1.large CentOS 7 OpenStack VM as the localhost to kickoff the Kubernetes installation.
 You'll need Ansible, Git, and PIP.